 We can bring much more power to your mobile application by integrating 3rd party services via specific APIs.
 You customers can get access to the best features implemented in other services without the need to switch to another application.
 Let’s see this idea in action taking this ultimate car rental application as an example.

-Before you even rent a car, the application downloads your personal statistics from Automatic Pro.
+Before you even rent a car, the application downloads your personal statistics from the Automatic smart car service.
 Based on this data, the app can suggest you rent a sports car if you prefer driving with higher speeds or provide a discount on the insurance if you rarely exceed the speed limits.

 When you drive out of the parking lot, the application can show you the route to the hotel.
 We’ve integrated the Expedia API, so the app knows exactly where you’re going to stay tonight.
 This applies to the case when you booked the hotel using the travel partner’s service.